radiodee1/awesome-chatbot/README.md

 It is not as versatile as the GPT2 based model.
 The GPT2 model will not fit on a Raspberry Pi, but the tensorflow transformer model will.

+9/9/2019 - I have this goal of running the gpt2 chatbot model on some kind of small board computer.
+I had been considering buying an O-droid.
+Conveniently the raspberry pi 4 was released with a 4 GB memory option.
+I ordered one and installed the pytorch part of the model on it.
+To do this I had to compile pytorch for armv7 specifically for python 3.7.
+I did this.
+The only thing not tested at this time is speech-to-text and text-to-speech.
+Interestingly the speech libraries work already on the raspberry pi 3B.
+Compiling pytorch was not trivial and took several tries.
+Also interestingly each reply from the chatbot takes ten to fifteen seconds.
+I have yet to determine if this makes the deployed model unusable.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.